 Round 4: Sessions on proposed changes to the trail network

-We will report on the changes to be made in the Park’s trail network following the winter 2017 consultations.
+We will report on the changes to be made in the Park’s trail network following the spring 2017 consultations.
 Stay tuned.

 The results of these consultations will also inform the review of the 2005 Gatineau Park Master Plan, due to begin in 2017.